 Introduced by Senator Tom Umberg, D-Santa Ana, and Assemblymember Tri Ta, R-Westminster, Assembly Bill 1805 was drafted to highlight the Orange County case’s pivotal role in ending forced school segregation in California, setting the stage for the federal Brown v.
 Board decision.
-Newsom put his signature on the state bill on Sept.
+Newsom put his signature on the bipartisan bill on Sept.
 20.

 Joining forces with four other Mexican-American families and Los Angeles attorney David Marcus, the Mendez family challenged the basis for legalized school segregation in federal court, arguing it violated the Equal Protection Clause of the 14th Amendment.